 Crispy Indonesian corn fritters, known as Perkedel Jagung or Bakwan Jagung.
-It’s the perfect summer snack that tastes delicious and can be made with fresh corn or frozen corn kernels.
+It’s the perfect summer snack that tastes delicious and can be made with fresh, frozen or canned corn kernels.

 Corn is must-have fresh produce in the summer months.
 It’s sweet, juicy and is a staple ingredient for many recipes ranging from soup to salad to bread.
 If you are looking for recipes using corn, don’t wait to try this Indonesian Corn Fritters – Perkedel Jagung.